nashrah3012/Antibiotic-Resistance/README.md

 # Antibiotic-Resistance
-University project analyzing bacterial resistance based on real-world data from ECDC AMR surveillance database and Ribosomal Database Project.
+University project analyzing bacterial resistance based on real-world data from ECDC AMR Surveillance Database and Ribosomal Database Project.
 The analysis was performed using Python and Jupyter Notebook